PierreSenellart/provsql/doc/source/user/studio.rst

 wrapper's return type.
 Mismatches are surfaced before the round-trip as ``(no compatible mappings : expected …)`` in the picker.

-:guilabel:`Run` reports the result inline along with the runtime.
+:fa:`play` :guilabel:`Run` reports the result inline along with the runtime.
 For an approximate method the strip also shows the ``(ε, δ)`` error bound ProvSQL reports for that run: a *relative* error bound (the estimate is within a factor ``1 ± ε`` of the true probability) for ``karp-luby`` and the weighted counters,